AkashDevelop/Redbus-Data-Scraping-Project/README.md

 * Interactive filters in Streamlit.

 # Project Focus:

- * Provide users with a comprehensive overview of bus options available across different states.
+Provide users with a detailed overview of bus options across multiple states.

- * Assist in travel planning by enabling users to compare routes, prices, and availability.
+Aid in travel planning by allowing users to compare routes, prices, and seat availability.

- * Serve as a foundation for further enhancements, such as adding user accounts, dynamic pricing analysis, or integrating additional data sources.
+Establish a foundation for future enhancements, such as:
+ 1) User accounts
+ 2) Dynamic pricing analysis
+ 3) Integration of additional data sources

 # Getting Started: